Board Operating Procedures

 C. Rule Review Process

-In accordance with Texas Government Code, §2001.039, the Board shall review its rules every four years to ensure that statutory authority and reason for the rules continue to exist.
+In accordance with Texas Government Code, §2001.039, the Board shall review its rules every four years to ensure that statutory authority and reason for the rules to continue to exist.

 D. Stakeholder Participation in Rule Making